VimsRocz/IMU/README.md

 pip install numpy matplotlib filterpy
 ```

-The tests, however, require the **full** `requirements.txt`, including hefty
+The tests, however, require the **full** `requirements.txt` together with
-dependencies like `cartopy`.
-Installing them inside a virtual environment or
+`requirements-dev.txt`, including hefty dependencies like `cartopy`.
+Installing
-a container helps keep your base Python setup clean.
+them inside a virtual environment or container helps keep your base Python
+setup clean.

 If you run into issues with filterpy on Ubuntu: